techiediaries/techiediaries/_posts/2019/Angular/2019-10-16-angular-mock-backend.md

 More often than not, modern web development involves multiple developers working in separate front-end and back-end applications.
 This approach has many advantages, such as the separation of concerns but also introduces a few challenges such as the difficulties in coordination between the front-end and back-end developers.
 Here comes the role of tools such as JSON-Server to ease these difficulties.
 As a front-end developer, JSON-Server is such a great tool that allows you to spin up a REST API server with a fully-working API with zero coding.

-Read this [tutorial](https://www.techiediaries.com/angular-tutorial-example-rest-api-httpclient-get-ngfor) for a real REST API example.
+Read this [tutorial](https://www.techiediaries.com/angular-tutorial-example-rest-api-httpclient-get-ngfor) for a real REST API example or also this [tutorial which implements a TypeScript/Node.js REST API with JWT Auth](https://www.techiediaries.com/angular/jwt-rest-api-auth-node-typescript-typeorm-database/).
 But, as far as Angular concerned, there is no difference between consuming a mocked or real REST API.

 ## How to Mock A REST API Back-End?